shahlin/notes/Tech/Tech Stack/Java/Multithreading & Concurrency.md

     - Time until the last thread finishes and signals
     - Time until the aggregating thread runs
     - Aggregation of subresults into single result
+- Summary: We get lower latency if we use the same number of threads as physical cores.
+After that, the increase in threads does not add any benefit

+### Throughput
+- Throughput measures the number of tasks completed in a given period
+- Measured in tasks per time unit
+- Can use Apache JMeter to test throughput or performance in general
+- Summary: We get higher throughput if the number of threads is same as physical cores (and then a little more if the count of threads is same as number of virtual cores).
+After that, the increase in threads does not provide any improvement